Southern Rock Greats Lynyrd Skynyrd

 Pronounced Leh-Nerd Skin-Nerd peaked at #27 on the Billboard 200 album chart, an impressive feat for a debut release; it eventually went double platinum.

-Breakthrough success with “Sweet Home Alabama”
+Breakthrough Success with “Sweet Home Alabama”

 Lynyrd Skynyrd released their second album Second Helping in 1974, which featured the single, “Sweet Home Alabama,” which became their breakthrough hit.
 It was written as a response to Neil Young’s “Southern Man.”
 Although rivals against each other profession-wise, Van Zant and Young were in fact good friends and admirers of each other’s music.